williamaeberhard/glmrob.nb/README.md

 Updates of the attached R code can be found at https://github.com/williamaeberhard.
 Requests/comments/bug reports should be sent to william.aeberhard@gmail.com.

-### Version History

-This is glmrob.nb version 0.1.
-The following changes were made from the original version available at the Biometrics website on Wiley Online Library:

-* Added explicit argument "offset" to the main function, with as default value is a vector of ones.
-Argument referenced in help.glmrob.nb.html.
-* Deleted handling of "..." in the main function until more tests assess that all relevant arguments are correctly passed to all glm() and lm().

-Tested on R version 3.0.2.

 ### Contents

 Files contained in this repository: